 The Forest Management Operating Plan (FMOP), a requirement of the Forest Management License Agreement and the Manitoba Forest Act, is submitted to Manitoba Sustainable Development for approval.
 The document ‘Manitoba’s Submission Guidelines for Forest Management Operating Plans’ (Manitoba Sustainable Development, 2015) guides the development of the FMOP.

 The FMOP provides a 3-year projection of forest management activities within the Forest Management License Area (FMLA).
 The plan contains detail with respect to wood supply, access development, harvesting and forest renewal activities planned for the upcoming two years.
 Contingency areas are identified to ensure adequate areas are available for harvest should the planned progression of harvest be interrupted due to weather conditions or other unforeseen circumstances.

-Following the approval of the Operating Plan, and prior to any work commencing within the FMLA, work permit applications are submitted to Manitoba Sustainable Development for each planned operation.
+Following the approval of the FMOP, and prior to any work commencing within the FMLA, work permit applications are submitted to Manitoba Sustainable Development for each planned operation.
 The work permit application outlines the site specific details of the planned activity.